 Students interested in pursuing cinematography after graduation can take up various diploma courses or bachelor’s courses in cinematography, photography, or filmmaking.
 Good photography skills and a passion for direction are the two most important skills required for learning cinematography.
 The minimum eligibility criteria for cinematography after the 12th is 50-60% in 12th boards from any stream.

 Must Read: How To Become a Photographer

 Pursuing Cinematography Courses

-Studying a degree in this field is the first step you need to take to fulfil your dream of becoming a Cinematographer.
+Studying for a degree in this field is the first step you need to take to fulfill your dream of becoming a Cinematographer.
 Cinematography courses will familiarise you with camera composition, filmmaking, the ever-evolving film technologies, range of visual effects, to name a few.
-Alongside, it is essential that you keep yourself in touch with innovations in your field and not lag behind other individuals.
-Understand that the film industry like every other art industry is unreliable and poses risk.
-Even though self-learning skills are on the rise, there is no substitute for a formal education especially in a technical field such as this.
+Alongside this, it is essential that you keep yourself in touch with innovations in your field and not lag behind other individuals.
+Understand that the film industry like every other art industry is unreliable and poses risks.
+Even though self-learning skills are on the rise, there is no substitute for a formal education, especially in a technical field such as this.

 - Diploma in Cinematography